glm729/anpc_demo/array_mapping_five.md

 Long format is similar, but this time there are two little tricks.
-Firstly, JavaScript features something called hoisting, which means that the function can be defined after its initial used, as long as the definition is fully present within the scope of the script.
+Firstly, JavaScript features something called hoisting, which means that the function can be defined after its initial use, as long as the definition is fully present within the scope of the script.
 Secondly, because the variable is not being overwritten this time, `let` is used to declare the results variable.